What is the Difference Between Apple Crisp and Apple Crumble?

 Exploring the Origins of Apple Crisp and Apple Crumble

-Baking apples with sugar and spices became a tradition that dates back to medieval times.
-Early European settlers brought their apple dessert recipes to the New World, where these recipes continued to evolve, influenced by the availability of local ingredients and regional tastes.
-This evolution eventually gave rise to a variety of apple desserts, including apple crisp and apple crumble.
+Baking apples with sugar and spices dates back to medieval times.
+When European settlers brought their recipes to the Americas, these evolved into a variety of dishes, including apple crisp and apple crumble.

 How Apple Crisp and Apple Crumble Developed Over Time